sarteko/cTab-CruTeK/README.md

 **Observable sides** — own, BLUFOR, OPFOR, Independent, Civilian.
 Default: own, BLUFOR and Civilian.

 **Vehicle categories** — air, land, sea.
 All on.

+**Transmit only the Gunner or Commander seat, for land and amphibious vehicles** — on by default.
+Only somebody sitting in a turret counts: driver and passengers do not.
+A vehicle with only a driver has its turret wherever it was left, and the feed points nowhere useful.
+Untick it and the menu lists every seat available in the vehicle, following the rule below.
+Aircraft are never affected.

 **Who must be aboard** — four values, first one is the default: